Diversity, Inclusion, and Anti-Racism Initiatives

 We at Yogatown understand that there is a lot of learning to do and changes to be made; both at Yogatown and throughout the Industry.

 We recognize the need to continue educating ourselves through workshops and other educational materials.
-Anti-racism resources have been made available to our staff and we will continue to regularly invest in workshops and other educational opportunities.
+Anti-racism resources have been made available to our staff and we will continue to regularly invest in new workshops and other educational opportunities.

 Yogatown has formally requested that all of our business support partners make anti-racism work a priority.
 These include private business organizations and publicly funded organizations such as the Preston Street BIA and the Barrhaven BIA.